-Hence, sustainable tourism can be compared with eco-friendly, green, slow and local.
+Hence, sustainable tourism can be compared with eco-friendly, climate-neutral, green, slow and local tourism.

 Why and how to travel more sustainable

 Flying, cruise ships and ferries have a huge negative impact on our earth, because of their vast CO2-emissions.
 We hope that in the future there will be an increasing number of tourists stop legitimating long-distance trips and cruise holidays with their personal compulsion to see the most remote places.

 Slow Tourism – quality over quantity

 Slow tourism means letting go of stress and speed.

-Local tourism can be interpreted in different ways.
+Regional tourism can be interpreted in different ways.
 In this article speaking of “regional tourism”, we mean “local tourism” or “not far from home”.